kali-linex/linex/Documentation/security/SCTP.rst

     security_sctp_sk_clone()
     security_sctp_assoc_established()

-The usage of these hooks are described below with the SELinux implementation described in the `SCTP SELinux Support`_ chapter.
+The usage of these hooks are described below with the SELinex implementation described in the `SCTP SELinex Support`_ chapter.

 security_sctp_assoc_request()